benhmoore/Argon/README.md

 ##Contributors & Credits
 ####Created by Ben Moore (@benmooredaily) as a part of LoadFive (@loadfive).

-Thanks to these awesome people for suggesting ideas, giving heads ups on bugs, and contributing:
+Thanks to all of you for suggesting ideas, giving heads ups on bugs, and contributing.
-@AbhishekGhosh, @gimlet2, +Taylor Hakes (https://plus.google.com/+TaylorHakes/posts) and @instyled.